How I teach

 Why this matters in a classroom

 There is a difference between explaining how a feature is supposed to work and explaining why it behaves the way it does at three in the morning when something critical is down.
 The first comes from a manual.
 The second comes from having been there.
-Since 1996, the work was implementation: designing networks, standing them up, and being the person called when they broke, for vendors and for some of the largest organizations in Brazil.
+Since 1996, the work was implementation: designing networks and standing them up, then troubleshooting them under pressure and being the person called to resolve the critical availability and security incidents that halt a business, for vendors and for some of the largest organizations in Brazil.
 That depth is what every student receives, not a presenter reading slides, but an engineer who has lived inside these systems explaining how they truly work.

 What I teach

-Official, certified instructor-led training across four platforms at the center of modern networking and security.
+Official, certified instructor-led training across the platforms at the center of modern networking and security.
 Each links to its full course catalog.

 - F5Application delivery and application security, on BIG-IP.